datanav/docs/technical/hubspot-hubspot.rst

      - HubSpot Quotecompanyassociation Property
      - HubSpot Data Type
    * - associations.companies.results.id
-     - toObjectId (Dependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypes)
+     - toObjectId (Dependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypesDependant on having wd:Q852835 in sesam_simpleAssociationTypes)
      - "string"
    * - associations.contacts.results.id
-     - toObjectId (Dependant on having wd:Q760086 in sesam_simpleAssociationTypesDependant on having wd:Q760086 in sesam_simpleAssociationTypesDependant on having wd:Q760086 in sesam_simpleAssociationTypesDependant on having wd:Q760086 in sesam_simpleAssociationTypes)
+     - toObjectId (Dependant on having wd:Q760086 in sesam_simpleAssociationTypesDependant on having wd:Q760086 in sesam_simpleAssociationTypesDependant on having wd:Q760086 in sesam_simpleAssociationTypesDependant on having wd:Q760086 in sesam_simpleAssociationTypesDependant on having wd:Q760086 in sesam_simpleAssociationTypes)
      - "string"
    * - id
      - id